Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 - The function's name as a string
 - a left parenthesis `(`
 - zero or more argument types#(argtype), one for each interface method argument/function argument pair, separated by whitespace.
 There is no checking beyond syntax.
 Chaos may ensue is you define too few arguments to a given function.[^5]
+- one may include an "optional arguments" puncuator (```...```) at the relevant point.
+On most platforms ```...``` is unnecessary but on Apple ARMv8 (Apple Silicon) it is required for correct operation because there-on all optional arguments are passed on the stack and none in registers.
 [^5]: Defining too many should be fine but is pointless and confusing.
 - ends with `>`.